-According to independent research carried out by Behaviour & Attitudes, parents are the biggest influence on young people’s decisions around alcohol.
+According to independent research carried out by Behaviour & Attitudes on behalf of Drinkaware, parents are the strongest influence on their children's decisions around alcohol.
 Parents can be unsure how to approach the subject of alcohol use with their teenage children or other parents, particularly at this time when many receiving results tomorrow may already be of legal drinking age.
 Drinkaware provides support and advice for parents to help start a conversation about alcohol with their children ahead of their exam results celebrations.

 Ms Yvonne Rossiter, Interim Chief Executive Officer of Drinkaware said:

 “The post-results celebrations do not have to be synonymous with the now expected reports about drunken teenagers spilling out of nightclubs across the country.
 We simply should not accept that the two go hand in hand.
 We should not presume that young people will drink to excess.
 Far from it, young people are telling us that they are looking for alternatives to alcohol and now it’s time we listened to them and gave them the kind of practical knowledge and advice they can apply to stay safe and be healthy.
 We are appealing to parents to discuss with their children their plans for results night, find out who they will be with, if alcohol will be present and how they plan to get home.”

 Ms Betty McLaughlin, President of the Institute of Guidance Counsellors said:

 “The Leaving Cert results can be a highly stressful and emotional time for students.
 No matter how prepared students are, this can be a confusing time and talking to a trusted adult like a parent, guardian or guidance counsellor can help.
 It is important that students marking this achievement, especially those who are concerned with their results, do not use alcohol as a way to blow off steam; drinking to excess can have a serious impact on a young person’s physical and mental health.”